Han1018/PixelRNN/README.md

 # PixelCNN

-PyTorch implementation of PixelCNN from [Pixel Recurrent Neural Networks](http://arxiv.org/abs/1601.06759)
+PyTorch streamlized implementation of PixelCNN from [Pixel Recurrent Neural Networks](http://arxiv.org/abs/1601.06759)

+Todo list:
+- streamlized the old code
+- apply the old pixelCNN to mnist first to make sure it will work
+- change the pixelCNN to pixelRNN